Decaying superfluid turbulence near an anomalous non-thermal fixed point

 evaluated along a path $\mathcal{C}_{r,\vb{x}}$, e.g., a circle of radius $r$ around the point $\vb{x}$ \cite{Migdal1994a}, exhibit intermittency in the IEC, as seen in experiments \cite{Zhu2023a.PhysRevLett.130.214001} and simulations \cite{Mueller2024.PhysRevLett.132.094002}.
 Velocity circulations are of particular interest in quantum turbulence since, by Stokes' theorem, they equal area integrals of quantized vorticity, i.e., the net circulation of vortices within a given area.

-\emph{2d Bose gas}.--- We consider a single-component 2d dilute superfluid in the vicinity of the anomalous NTFP, exhibiting subdiffusive scaling ($\beta\approx1/5\ll1/2$) \cite{Karl2017b,Rasch2025aArxiv}.
-Its dynamics is defined by the 2d Gross-Pitaevskii equation (GPE),
+\emph{2d Bose gas}.--- We consider a single-component 2d dilute superfluid in the vicinity of the anomalous NTFP, exhibiting subdiffusive scaling ($\beta\approx1/5\ll1/2$) \cite{Karl2017b,Rasch:2025kna}.
+Although a strictly 2d Bose gas cannot condense, it exhibits quasi-condensation characterized by quasi-long-range order up to the inter-defect scale $k_{\ell_\mathrm{v}}$.
+Its dynamics is governed by the 2d Gross-Pitaevskii equation (GPE),

-where $\rho_2(\vb{r},t)=|\psi(\vb{r},t)|^2$ is the local 2d density and $g_{2}$ the dimensionless coupling, cf.~\App{BoseGas} for details of parameters and units.
-We initialize the 2d Bose gas in a square volume with periodic boundary conditions, using an ensemble of $N_\mathrm{v}=1.4\cdot10^6$ randomly distributed (anti)vortices with zero net winding. \Fig{fig_1}a shows an example of the corresponding normalized current, $\vb{j} = \rho_2 \vb{v} = \rho_2 \nabla \theta$ and density field from $\psi=\sqrt{\rho_{2}}\e^{\i\theta}$.
-The field is propagated via \Eq{quasi2dGPE_dimless} using the semi-classical Truncated-Wigner approximation (TWA) \cite{Blakie2008a}, cf.~\App{TWA} for details of initialization and propagation.
+where $\rho_2(\vb{r},t)=|\psi(\vb{r},t)|^2$ is the local 2d density and $g_{2}$ the dimensionless coupling.
+We initialize the 2d Bose gas in a square volume with periodic boundary conditions, using an ensemble of $N_\mathrm{v}=1.4\cdot10^6$ randomly distributed (anti)vortices with zero net winding. \Fig{fig_1}a shows an example of the corresponding normalized current, $\vb{j} = \rho_2 \vb{v} = \rho_2 \nabla \theta$, and density from $\psi=\sqrt{\rho_{2}}\e^{\i\theta}$.
+The field is propagated by \eq{quasi2dGPE_dimless} in semi-classical Truncated-Wigner approximation (TWA) \cite{Blakie2008a}.
+See Sect.~I of the Supplemental Material~\cite{SM} for details of parameters, units, initialization, and propagation.

 \emph{Vortex pattern coarsening close to the anomalous NTFP}.--- Fig.~\fig{fig_1} shows four snapshots of the system for an exemplary run, see \cite{VideosNTFP2dTurb} for a video.
 The current exhibits vortex clusters surrounded by strong coherent flows, which weaken in time along with the coarsening of the vortex pattern, also reflected in the growing density variation patterns.
 Choosing a high initial vortex number, transport to lower wave numbers and thus the mutual annihilation of vortices and antivortices sets in quickly, while achieving a sufficient large-$r$ resolution of the circulation correlators.
 By the time $t\approx10^{3}(2\pi)/\omega_{z}$, shown in \Fig{fig_1}b, the dynamics has lead from the non-equilibrium initial condition to the build-up of a turbulent cascade, which exhibits decay due to the lack of external driving.